IntelDevSecQA/phishstats.py/README.md

 This python script check https://phishstats.info API for domains, keywords, ASN...

-It keeps track of findings in a sqlite database and warnds you only ONCE for each new discovery
+It keeps track of findings in a sqlite database and warn you only ONCE for each new discovery

 So you can crontab this script and get notified only for new security incidents